Equivariant Coarse (Co-)Homology Theories: From topological to coarse (co-)homology theories

 \begin{lem} The assignment

 gives rise to functors

 and the assignment $(\cX,\cY)\mapsto \cX\times \cY$ gives rise to a functor

 In each case, the morphisms are mapped in the obvious way.
-They are compatible with each other in the sense that they commute with the three functors mentioned earlier. \end{lem}
+They are compatible with each other in the sense that they commute with the three functors mentioned in the paragraph before Remark~$\ref{rem_morphconstr}$. \end{lem}

-\begin{lem} Fixing $(\cY,\cB)$ (or only $\cY$) in the above lemma gives rise to functors
+\begin{lem} Fixing $(\cY,\cB)$ $($or only $\cY)$ in the above lemma gives rise to functors

-and for each $y\in \cY$ the maps $\cX\mapsto \cX\times\{y\}\subset\cX\times\cY$ are proper continuous $\sigma$-maps and constitute a natural transformation from the respective identity functors to each of the above functors.
+and for each $y\in \cY$ the maps $\cX\to \cX\times\{y\}\subset\cX\times\cY$ are proper continuous $\sigma$-maps and constitute a natural transformation from the respective identity functors to each of the above functors.

-Conversely, if $\cY$ is $\sigma$-compact and $\cB=\emptyset$, then the projection maps $\cX\times\cY\to \cX$ are proper continuous $\sigma$-maps and constitute a natural transformation from $-\times\cY$ to the identity functors in each of these categories and this natural transformation is left inverse to the abovementioned ones. \end{lem}
+Conversely, if $\cY$ is $\sigma$-compact and $\cB=\varnothing$, then the projection maps $\cX\times\cY\to \cX$ are proper continuous $\sigma$-maps and constitute a natural transformation from $-\times\cY$ to the identity functors in each of these categories and this natural transformation is left inverse to the abovementioned ones. \end{lem}

-\begin{cor} For $\cY=I\coloneqq[0,1]$ the unit interval with trivial $\Gamma'=1$-action and $\cB=\emptyset$, the above natural tranformations give rise to an adequate notion of homotopy in each of the four categories $\sCHz$, $\sLCHz$, $\sLCHzp$ and $\sLCHp$. \end{cor}
+\begin{cor} For $\cY=I\coloneqq[0,1]$ the unit interval with trivial $\Gamma'=1$-action and $\cB=\varnothing$, the above natural tranformations give rise to an adequate notion of homotopy in each of the four categories $\sCHz$, $\sLCHz$, $\sLCHzp$ and $\sLCHp$. \end{cor}

-\subsection{Generalized \mbox{(co-)}homology theories and the Rips complex}
+\subsection{Generalized (co-)homology theories and the Rips complex}

-From all of the categories of spaces that we have introduced in the last section, $\CHz,\LCHz,\sCHz$ and $\sLCHz$ are almost admissible categories in the sense of Eilenberg and Steenrod \cite{EilenbergSteenrod}, except for the slight difference that the objects are not just topological spaces but contain a little bit of additional information in the form of the group action and possibly the filtration by closed subspaces.
+From all of the categories of spaces that we have introduced in the last section, $\CHz$, $\LCHz$, $\sCHz$ and $\sLCHz$ are almost admissible categories in the sense of Eilenberg and Steenrod \cite[Section~I.1]{EilenbergSteenrod}, except for the slight difference that the objects are not just topological spaces but contain a little bit of additional information in the form of the group action and possibly the filtration by closed subspaces.

-\begin{defn} By a \mbox{(co-)}homology theory (or \emph{$\Gamma$-equivariant \mbox{(co-)}homology theory}) on $\CHz,\LCHz,\sCHz$ or $\sLCHz$ we understand one in the sense of Eilenberg and Steenrod which satisfies the homotopy, exactness and excision axioms, but not necessarily the dimension or the additivity axioms. \end{defn}
+\begin{defn} By a \mbox{(co-)}homology theory (or \emph{$\Gamma$-equivariant \mbox{$($co-$)$}homology theory}) on $\CHz$, $\LCHz$, $\sCHz$ or $\sLCHz$ we understand a collection of covariant (contravariant) functors from this category to the category of $\Z$-graded abelian groups together with natural transformations, the (co-)boundary maps, just as in the axiomatic set-up by Eilenberg and Steenrod, which satisfies the homotopy, exactness and excision axioms, but not necessarily the dimension or the additivity axioms, cf.\ \cite[Sections I.3 and~I.3c]{EilenbergSteenrod}. \end{defn}